 - The development “cannot” occur without TIF assistance

-- The market value of the TIF development will be higher (after deducting the value of the TIF initiation) that what would be received on the site, if TIF were not used.
+- The market value of the TIF development will be higher (after deducting the value of the TIF initiation) that what would be received on the site if TIF were not used.

 Step 3: Once areas/pockets/zones have been determined, the urban local body divided these pockets into districts, which are then known as Tax Increment Districts or District Improvement Financing

 Step 5: The urban local body may secure the funding of the infrastructure through different means, such as floating a bond.
-In most cases from US, a bond is floated and repayment is done from the incremental funds collected.
+In most cases from the US, a bond is floated and repayment is done from the incremental funds collected.